• Sign In

 7. Feature 84 as Case Example: Feature 84 offers a striking instance of this phenomenon.
 Its coloration—visible even through thick canopy breaks—includes a blend of ochre, pale red, and reflective grey tones, resembling large-scale ceramic tiling or vitrified earthenware.
 These tones contrast sharply with the organic greens and browns of surrounding forest and soil.

 8. Durability Evidence: Several features exhibit clean, sharp angles and maintained geometry even after centuries of exposure in a humid tropical climate.
 Such preservation suggests a material resilient to biological decay, water saturation, and erosion—qualities consistent with high-fired, vitrified terracotta.
-In contrast, a modern concrete structure exposed to similar conditions without maintenance would likely crumble due to rebar corrosion, freeze-thaw cycles, or biological overgrowth.
+In contrast, a modern concrete structure exposed to similar conditions without maintenance would likely crumble due to rebar corrosion or biological overgrowth.

 9. Together, these factors support the hypothesis that a prehistoric Amazonian civilization may have leveraged its environmental assets—water, clay, and biomass—to produce large-scale, modular architecture using a sophisticated fired clay system.
 This would explain the visibility, geometry, and durability of the features documented in this survey, and opens new lines of inquiry into pre-Columbian engineering innovation in the region.